Did you know that 30% of small business owners place accountants at the top of their most trusted advisors?

 Although Google dominates the global search engine market with more than 92%, don’t neglect other search engines, as well as review sites such as Yelp, Yell or Clutch as these citations will ensure that your name will pop up among all the other accounting firms.

-Another thing that you have to get right if you want to do your local SEO right is to ensure NAP consistency.
+Another thing that you or your SEO company have to get right if you want to do your local SEO right is to ensure NAP consistency.
 NAP or Name, Address, and Phone Number across the web.
 This will, in turn, make Maps experiences more accurate and reliable, thus improving your local SEO and helping your accounting firm reach the right prospects.
 Check out our guide explaining what local SEO is for more information.

 Speed up your website